-Canadian police make arrests in prominent Sikh activist’s killing: Reports
+Canadian police make arrests in prominent Sikh activist’s killing

 Timeline: Fraying India-Canada relations over Sikh separatist’s killing

-The Royal Canadian Mounted Police (RCMP) is expected to hold a news conference later on Friday.
+He added that police are “investigating if there are any ties to the government of India”.

+“However, as I said, it’s an ongoing investigation and I don’t have any information to provide on that matter at this time.”

-Nijjar was fatally shot on June 18, 2023, outside a Sikh temple in Surrey, a city in Canada’s westernmost province of British Columbia, spurring widespread condemnation.
+Nijjar was fatally shot on June 18, 2023, outside a Sikh temple in Surrey, British Columbia, spurring widespread condemnation.

 A few months later, Canadian Prime Minister Justin Trudeau said the country’s security agencies were investigating “credible allegations of a potential link” between Indian government agents and Nijjar’s killing.

-“Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty,” Trudeau said in an address to Canada’s Parliament in September of last year.
+“Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty,” Trudeau said in an address to Canada’s parliament in September of last year.

 “In the strongest possible terms, I continue to urge the government of India to cooperate with Canada to get to the bottom of this matter.”